Disney’s Creative And Moral Decline

 Disney could easily be investing in more animators and storytellers.
 Disney could hire groups of writers, lock them in a room until they come up with new scripts without even noticing the expense.
 I say this as a writer who would love to move into writing for movies and film: we are plentiful and cheap.
 Los Angeles is filled with brilliant people at the beginning of their careers who would be grateful for so much as a crumb.

 Without investment primarily in new projects, the live-action remakes feel even more like shameless cash-grabs.
-It’s like Disney is saying: “We just want your money so here’s something you liked before.”
+It’s like Disney is saying: “We just want your money, so here’s something you liked before.”
 Disney has given up any pretence of holding up its side of the bargain.
-What I want from Disney is more original animated family movies where the characters sings an “I want…” song and the protagonist and the love interest end up together.
+What I want from Disney is more original animated family movies where the characters sing an “I want…” song, and the protagonist and the love interest end up together.
 What I’m getting is content that looks as regurgitated as it is.

 Either Disney has forgotten what made it successful in the first place — or it just doesn’t care about its fans anymore.
 It’s either a wholly creative decline or both a moral and a creative decline.
 Disney abandoning its fans whilst still expecting them to hand over their money is bad enough.
 But to then consistently fail at investing in new talent, new writing, new ideas, new projects and new content just adds insult to injury.